-Taxpayers currently may deduct most state and local taxes against their income.133 State income and property taxes have always been deductible, while the deductibility of state sales taxes has come and gone.
-In 1986, Congress rescinded the deduction for state sales taxes, asserting that a sales tax should logically be considered as part of an object's purchase price, and therefore personal conusmption to the extent that the object was purchased for personal use.134 In 2005, Congress restored the deduction for state sales taxes, reflecting
+Taxpayers currently may deduct most state and local taxes against their income.
+Taxpayers currently may deduct most state and local taxes against their income.
+Taxpayers and property taxes have always been deductible, while the deductibility of state sales taxes has come and gone.
+In 1986, Congress rescinded the deduction for state sales taxes, asserting that a sales tax should logically be considered as part of an object's purchase price, and therefore personal conusmption to the extent that the object was purchased for personal use.
+Taylor In 2005, Congress restored the deduction for state sales taxes, reflecting